A sinus is defined as:

-Sinuses are located throughout the body.
-They are typically found within the bones of the head.
-The word “sinus” is typically understood to be the paranasal sinuses that are located near the nose and connect to the nasal cavity.
-There are 4 paranasal sinuses: maxillary, ethmoid, sphenoid, and frontal.
-Each is found in the respectively named bone.
-There are also sinuses found in the dura of the brain.
-The dural venous sinuses include the superior sagittal, straight, and the sigmoid, among others.
-They function as the brain’s venous system.
-Other sinuses are found in the kidney, heart, and lymphatic system.
+Sinuses are located throughout the body and perform varying functions.
+Sinuses are typically associated with the cavities within the skull.
+The word “sinus” is most commonly understood to be the paranasal sinuses that are located near the nose and connect to the nasal cavity.
+There are four paranasal sinuses, each corresponding with the respective bone from which it takes its name: maxillary, ethmoid, sphenoid, and frontal.
+Sinuses also exist in the dura of the brain, which includes the superior sagittal, straight, and the sigmoid, among others.
+These dural venous sinuses function as the brain’s venous system.
+Other sinuses are in the kidney, heart, and lymphatic system.

 The total function of the paranasal sinuses is unclear.
 The cavities allow for the increase in the bony structure without adding significant mass.
 They also provide social cues that indicate such things as gender and sexual maturity.
 Respiratory mucosa lines the paranasal sinuses.
 This respiratory mucosa is ciliated and secretes mucus.

-The ethmoid sinuses are found between the orbits.
-They typically are formed by a series of labyrinths which vary in number from 3 to 18.
-These ethmoidal air cells are divided regionally into anterior, middle and posterior, based on the location of their apertures.
+The ethmoid sinuses are between the orbits.
+They typically are formed by a series of labyrinths, which vary in number from 3 to 18.
+These ethmoidal air cells are divided regionally into anterior, middle, and posterior, based on the location of their apertures.
 The anterior ethmoidal sinus opens into the ethmoidal infundibulum or the frontonasal duct.
 The middle group opens into the ethmoidal bulla or just superior to it.
 The posterior group opens onto the lateral wall of the superior nasal meatus.

-The triangular-shaped frontal sinuses are found in the frontal bone superior to the orbits.
+The triangular-shaped frontal sinuses are in the frontal bone superior to the orbits.
 These sinuses vary in size.
-They open at the lateral wall of the middle meatus which then continues as the semilunar hiatus, which drains the maxillary sinus.
+They open at the lateral wall of the middle meatus, which then continues as the semilunar hiatus, which drains the maxillary sinus.